Skip to content

 Ground Beef Burrito Bowl

-If you’ve been a long time reader, it’s no surprise that I’m a big fan of Mexican food.
-Some of my favorites include my green enchiladas and taco soup.
-These easy Mexican bowls have now been added to the list!
+These easy burrito bowls have now been added to the list!
 If you like my taco soup, you will love this recipe.
-I used many of the same ingredients, but added rice to make the famous burrito bowl.
+I used many of the same ingredients but added my easy Mexican rice to make the famous burrito bowl.
 It is so good!

-This burrito bowl recipe is an easy 30-minute meal and one of our favorite one pot dinners.
+This burrito bowl recipe is an easy 30-minute meal and one of our favorite one-pot dinners.
 It’s loaded with ground beef, rice, black beans, cheese, fresh tomatoes, and cilantro!
-Some of the best flavors ever.
 The chunky salsa and green chiles give it a little kick, but not too much.
 My whole family loved it!
-Definitely put it on the menu this week and let me know how you like it.
-You really can’t beat it!

 Ingredients

-• Legumes: We used black beans, but pinto beans would work too
+• Legumes: We used black beans, but pinto beans would work too.

-• Tomatoes: Diced tomatoes and Thick n’ Chunky Salsa
+• Tomatoes: Diced tomatoes and Thick n’ Chunky Salsa is the perfect freshness in this one-pot burrito bowl.

-• Cheese: Shredded cheddar jack is our go-to cheese to use for this recipe
+• Cheese: Shredded cheddar jack is our go-to cheese to use for this recipe.

 How to Make a Burrito Bowl

-1. SAUTE.
+1. Saute.
 Cook the onions and red pepper in a large pan until soft, then add in the beef and cook until brown.
 Drain any excess grease.

-3. TOP.
+4. Top.
 Add favorite toppings and serve over lettuce in a salad bowl and eat with tortilla chips.
 It also tastes delicious on top of nachos or in a flour tortilla to make a burrito.

 Tips + Modifications